Defence Research and Development Organisation (DRDO) – History, Achievements, Mission, Labs

 MARS is a smart, robust robot to handle land mines and Inert Explosive Devices (IEDs), which helps the Indian Armed Forces to disarm them from far distances despite hostile surroundings.

-With some add-ons, this system can even be used to dig the ground for the object and defuse the Improvised Explosive Device by various methods.
+Coupled with some add-ons, this system can even be used to dig the ground for the object and defuse the Improvised Explosive Device by various methods.

 2. Highest Terrestrial Centre in Ladakh